stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"I hear a lot of people say nice things about Cloudflare.
+You know what I never hear them mention?
+They never mention how Cloudflare pounds your inbox with 3-4 spam emails a day.
+Just one company.
+3-4.
+A day." by @[grimmtooth](https://twitter.com/grimmtooth/status/1133724162713935872)

 "Appears Cloudflare is blocking DNS requests for your WiFi calling" by @[freestylecorsa](https://twitter.com/freestylecorsa/status/1140320959892787200)

 "I can’t access your website for support, Cloudflare shows error message.
 Some websites are opening, others are not." by @[Marcel_Perform](https://twitter.com/Marcel_Perform/status/1138707296605876224)